General relations for quantum gases in two and three dimensions. II. Bosons and mixtures: Application: Three-body loss rate for a Bose gas at thermal equilibrium

-\section{Application: Three-body loss rate constant for a Bose gas}
+\section{Application: Three-body loss rate for a Bose gas at thermal equilibrium}

 We consider a 3D Bose gas, in a cubic quantization box of volume $V$, at thermal equilibrium in the grand canonical ensemble and in the thermodynamic limit.
 Within the zero-range model, with a truncation of the three-body energy spectrum (that is introducing a lower energy cut-off, as discussed below), relation [Tab.~\ref{tab:bosons2}, Eq.~(3)] can be used to obtain, to first order in the inelasticity parameter $\eta$, the three-body loss-constant $L_3$ customarily defined by \be \frac{d}{dt} N = - L_3 n^2 N \ee where $N$ is the mean particle number and $n=N/V$ the mean density.
-Applying [Tab.~\ref{tab:bosons2}, Eq.~(3)] to each many-body eigenstate, taking a truncated thermal average and keeping in mind that each loss event eliminates three particles out of the system \footnote{If one normalizes to unity the eigenstate $\psi$ at time $0$, the norm squared $||\psi(t)||^2$ is the probability that no loss event occured during $t$.
-For the complex eigenenergy $E-i\hbar\Gamma/2$, this leads to a loss event rate equal to $\Gamma$, and to a particle loss rate $dN/dt=-3\Gamma$.}, we obtain \be \frac{d L_3}{d\eta}(\eta=0) = \frac{6}{\hbar |s_0| n^2 N} \left(\frac{\partial \Omega}{\partial(\ln R_t)}\right)_{\mu,T} \ee where the derivative of the grand potential $\Omega$ is taken for fixed chemical potential $\mu$ and temperature $T$ \footnote{To give a meaning to a $N$-body thermal average within the zero-range model requires, for $N\geq 4$, a procedure whose identification is beyond the scope of this paper.
-This is here a formal issue, as we will consider the non-degenerate limit allowing us to restrict to the three-body sector.}.
+Applying [Tab.~\ref{tab:bosons2}, Eq.~(3)] to each many-body eigenstate, taking a truncated thermal average \footnote{To give a meaning to a $N$-body thermal average within the zero-range model requires, for $N\geq 4$, a procedure whose identification is beyond the scope of this paper.
+This is here a formal issue, as we will consider the non-degenerate limit allowing us to restrict to the three-body sector.} and keeping in mind that each loss event eliminates three particles out of the system \footnote{If one normalizes to unity the eigenstate $\psi$ at time $0$, the norm squared $||\psi(t)||^2$ is the probability that no loss event occured during $t$.
+For the complex eigenenergy $E-i\hbar\Gamma/2$, this leads to a loss event rate equal to $\Gamma$, and to a particle loss rate $dN/dt=-3\Gamma$.}, we obtain \be \frac{d L_3}{d\eta}(\eta=0) = \frac{6}{\hbar |s_0| n^2 N} \left(\frac{\partial \Omega}{\partial(\ln R_t)}\right)_{\mu,T} \ee where the derivative of the grand potential $\Omega$ is taken for fixed chemical potential $\mu$ and temperature $T$.

 To obtain analytical results, we restrict to the non-degenerate limit $\mu\to -\infty$, where the density vanishes, $n \lambda^3\to 0$, with $\lambda=[2\pi\hbar^2/(m k_B T)]^{1/2}$ the thermal de Broglie wavelength.
 One then can use the virial expansion \cite{Huang_livre,PaisUlhenbeck1959,BedaqueRupak2003,Ho_virial,Hu_virial3}: \be \Omega(\mu,T) = -\frac{V}{\lambda^3} k_B T \sum_{q\geq 1} b_q e^{q\beta\mu}, \ee with $\beta=1/(k_B T)$, and $b_q$ only depends on $q$-body physics and temperature.
 The leading order contribution that involves $\ln R_t$ is thus for $q=3$, so that \be \frac{d L_3}{d\eta}(\eta=0) \underset{n\lambda^3\to 0}{\to} -\frac{12\pi}{|s_0|} \frac{\hbar \lambda^4}{m} \left(\frac{\partial b_3}{\partial(\ln R_t)}\right)_{T} \ee where we used $n \lambda^3\sim \exp(\beta\mu)$.